 When alias checking is disabled, either on a compilation unit or on specific variables, the compiler cannot guarantee no aliasing on the affected variables.
-It is then the programmer's responsibility to ensure that the following rules are not broken.
+It is then the programmer's responsibility to ensure that the rules described in this section are not broken.

-The set of 'aliasable' variables consists of either the set of all variables declared in the compilation unit (if the whole compilation unit has alias checking turned off by the 'A' command line option or the #OPTION "A" directive), or the set of all variables which have been marked by the pragma PERMITALIASES.
-See chapter 1 in the Toolset Reference Manual.
+The set of aliasable variables consists of either:

+the set of all variables declared in the compilation unit (if the whole compilation unit has alias checking turned off by the A command line option or the #OPTION "A" directive), or

+• the set of all variables which have been marked by the pragma PERMITALIASES, together with those variables which have been deduced to be aliasable by the compiler according to the rules described below.